sjae-lee/Bayesian-Modelling/Setting up.md

 git clone https://github.com/sleebldg/Bayesian-Modelling.git
 ```
 Now, you have a new folder named "Bayesian-Modelling".
+If you are interested in using GitHub, take a look at [Here](https://guides.github.com/activities/hello-world/).
+Also, you can use this [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) (there are many different cheat sheets on the internet.

 ### 6. Start Jupyter Notebook
 Open **Anaconda Prompt** and change your current directory to the location where you have the local copy of this repository.<br>